I am writing this with utmost sadness today after a riot broke out in Vancouver last night due to a hockey game.

-These are young kids for the most part that damaged our city & our reputation!
+These criminals that took part in the riot are young adults for the most part.
+They damaged our city & our reputation!
 What is wrong with them?
 Are they looking for their 2 minutes of YouTube fame?
 Are they proud that, they vandalized innocent people’s businesses?
 How can there be that many people willing to participate in such a horrendous act?

-My respect for you is huge & I hope one day very soon you are given the reins to protect our city the way you should be allowed to.
+My respect for you is huge & I hope one day very soon you are given the reins to protect our city in the way you should be allowed to.
 It really isn’t about the Hockey game at the end of the day, it is about a group of people wanting to stand out & be noticed, no matter how idiotic they look.